Best Apple Picking Orchards Near Philadelphia for Kids

 8. The Market at DelVal—Doylestown

 Pick your own apples and pumpkins via a wagon ride that takes you through the farm and across a giant corn maze.
 The Market also has a great selection of cheeses and delicious ice cream.
 Apple picking season kicks off on September 8-9, 2018 and continues throughout weekends in September with the market's Fall Harvest Apple Fun.

 ShadyBrook Farm is a great Bucks County spot for seasonal outdoor activities.
 Along with the PumpkinFest, corn maze, inflatables, giant jumping pillows, and playground, the farm also offers visitors a wagon ride to pick-your-own apples.
 Fields are closed Mondays and Tuesdays.

 10. Snipes Farm and Education Center—Morrisville

 Snipes Farm offers one of the widest selections of apples to pick in the area including Red Delicious, Golden Delicious, Stayman Winesap, Jonagold, Empire, Melrose, Ida Red, Keepsake, Royal Court, Crispin, Honey Crisp, and Fuji.
-Pick your own apples on Saturdays, September 24-October 30, 2017.
+Pick your own apples are available during the Fall Weekends starting Saturday, September 22, 2018.

 11. Solebury Orchards—New Hope